The Best Shopping In Istanbul Is At These Places

 The most famous market in Istanbul is the Grand Bazaar.
 Dating back to the 15th century, Istanbul’s Grand Bazaar caters to more than half a million buyers daily.
 In the Grand Bazaar, you must keep an eye out for buying world-famous Turkish carpets, gold jewelry, souvenir magnets, silk shawls, and metal wares.

 Like a medieval mall, the market is a covered shopping area with around 3000 stalls.
-In the Grand Bazaar, you can buy Turkish and Middle Eastern, and Central Asian artifacts.
+In the Grand Bazaar, you can buy Turkish, Middle Eastern, and Central Asian artifacts.
 Some of the most common of these international artifacts are embroidered textiles from Uzbekistan.

 What souvenirs we brought home with us from the Grand Bazaar